harmitsampat96/gabriel-adorf-portfolio/README.md

-# gabriel-adorf-portfolio
+# harmit-sampat-portfolio
-Gabriel Adorf's personal website

-Check it out here: [gabrieladorf.com](https://gabrieladorf.com)

-Feel free to build your own portfolio by forking and customizing this page.
+Hi, I'm Harmit and this is my personal website & portfolio.
+I'm a Master's in Human-Computer Interaction student looking for opportunities in UX & Product Design.
+Feel free to reach out to me if you have any comments or suggestions.

+--

 Built with [gatsby](https://github.com/gatsbyjs/gatsby) and [styled components](https://github.com/styled-components/styled-components).

-DM me on [twitter](https://twitter.com/gabdorf) if you have any questions.
+Forked and customized from [this page](https://github.com/gabdorf/gabriel-adorf-portfolio).
+Special thanks to [@gabdorf](https://twitter.com/gabdorf)!